-And hundred similar inspiring statements are coated as self-improvement advice around the term “validation.”
+Hundreds of similar statements are coated as self-improvement advice around the term “validation.”

 While placing a home delivery order from a nearby restaurant, my friend (let’s call him Mark because it’s a cool name) turned to me.

-He asked if the food will be good.
-Neither of us had eaten at this place before.
+Mark questioned if the food will be good.
+Neither of us had tried the food at this place before.
 Yet, I nodded in agreement like a cute dog.

 The food’s taste wasn’t going to change, but Mark felt contented to have my approval onboard.

 Similarly, you might regularly confirm your choice of clothes with someone else.
 You want people to think well of you.
 You desire to get accepted by others and feel accomplished.

 Turns out, seeking validation and encouragement are everyday activities for most of us.

 It has gotten a bad name due to a backlash by self-improvement blogs against it.